rui1610/btp-setup-automator-config-generator/docs/index.md

 ## Services with a free service plan

-This page lists all SAP BTP services with a free service plan.
+This lists shows all SAP BTP services with a free service plan:

 - [abap](services/abap.md) has the service plan **free**
 - [alert-notification](services/alert-notification.md) has the service plan **free**